AscendingPassage.com HOME PAGE.

 descends.
 The reddish tints seem to return to the slender shafts that

-surround us, and also, beyond, to the temple of the goddess, standing
+surround us, and beyond, to the temple of the goddess, standing

-there like a sheer rock in the middle of this little sea, which the
+there like a sheer rock in the middle of this little sea.

-On leaving the kiosk our boat--on this deep usurping water, among the submerged palm-trees--makes a detour in order to lead us to the temple
+On leaving the kiosk our boat makes a detour in order to lead us to the temple

 with colonnades and statues.
-But now the road is entirely submerged,
+Now the road is entirely submerged,

 and will never be seen again.
 Between its double row of columns the